-- After two (2) quarters below a 2.0 GPA, a student is placed on Academic Probation and is required to meet with a counselor to select classes.
+- After two (2) quarters below a 2.0 GPA, a student is required to meet with an EvCC counselor to select classes.

 - If a student has three quarters below a 2.0 GPA, the student will lose eligibility for Running Start and the program funding.

 Communication from the College